chen0040/spring-boot-ng4-upload-demo/README.md

 # spring-boot-ng4-upload-demo

-Demo project on how upload and process excel file in the spring boot + Web Socket + Angular 4
+Demo project on how upload and process excel, binary file (.e.g, pdf) and image file in the spring boot + Web Socket + Angular 4

 # Features